MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 Microsoft Edge DevTools extension
 -->

 The [Microsoft Edge DevTools extension for Visual Studio Code](https://aka.ms/devtools-for-code) lets you use the Microsoft Edge Browser and Developer Tools right from within Visual Studio Code.
+Visual Studio Code includes built-in support for JavaScript, TypeScript, and Node.js, so it's a great tool for web developers.
+Visual Studio Code is a lightweight but powerful source code editor that's available for Windows, Linux, and macOS.

 ![Microsoft Edge Developer Tools and browser preview showing in VS Code](media/devtools-extension-v201.msft.png)